Getting ready for the Super Bowl? Here’s a pot of Texas Red to serve with the big game.

 Instructions

-- Brown the beef: (on one side, working in batches - 3 batches for my instant pot.)
-Heat the oil in the pressure cooker pot over medium-high heat until shimmering.
-Sprinkle the beef with 1 tablespoon kosher salt.
-Brown the beef in two to three batches, depending on the size of your pressure cooker - you don’t want to crowd the pot, or the beef will steam instead of browning.
+- Brown the beef (on one side, working in batches - 3 batches for my instant pot.): Heat the oil in an Instant Pot set to sautรฉ mode - high until the oil starts to shimmer (use medium-high heat in a stovetop PC).
+Sprinkle the beef with 2 teaspoons fine sea salt.
+Brown the beef in two to three batches, depending on the size of your pressure cooker - you donโt want to crowd the pot, or the beef will steam instead of browning.
+(I brown in 3 batches in my Instant Pot.)
 Brown each batch on one side, about five minutes, then remove to a bowl with a slotted spoon, leaving as much fat behind as possible.

-- Stir everything into the pot: Pour the beef (and any juices in the bowl) into the pressure cooker, and then the crushed tomatoes.
+- Stir everything into the pot: Pour the beef (and any juices in the bowl) into the pot, and then the crushed tomatoes.
 Stir until the beef is coated in tomatoes and spices, then scrape the bottom of the pot one last time to make sure nothing is sticking.

 - Overnight Rest (Optional, but a good idea): If you have the time: Let the chili cool to room temperature, cover, and refrigerate overnight.
-The next day, scrape the fat from the surface of the chili, and bring the chili back to a simmer over medium heat, scraping the bottom occasionally.
+The next day, scrape the fat from the surface of the chili, and bring the chili back to a simmer over medium heat, scraping the bottom occasionally to make sure the chili is not sticking.

 - Prep Time: 20 minutes